nrfconnect/sdk-nrfxlib/mpsl/README.rst

 * IEEE 802.15.4 External Radio Coexistence.
   It provides an API to control coexistence with IEEE 802.15.4.
 * Bluetooth External Radio Coexistence.
-  It provides an API to control coexistence with bluetooth.
+  It provides an API to control coexistence with Bluetooth.

 To enable MPSL in |NCS| applications, use the :kconfig:option:`CONFIG_MPSL` Kconfig option.